catseye/SixtyPical/doc/SixtyPical.md

 For a SixtyPical program to be run, there must be one routine called `main`.
 This routine is executed when the program is run.

-The memory locations given given as inputs are considered to be initialized at the beginning of the routine.
+The memory locations given as inputs to a routine are considered to be initialized at the beginning of the routine.
 Various instructions cause memory locations to be initialized after they are executed.
 Calling a routine which trashes some memory locations causes those memory locations to be uninitialized after that routine is called.
-At the end of a routine, all memory locations listed as outputs must be initialised.
+At the end of a routine, all memory locations listed as outputs must be initialized.

 A routine can also be declared as "external", in which case its body need not be defined but an absolute address must be given for where the routine